xamarin/xamarin-forms-samples/WorkingWithDevice/README.md

 Working with Platform Tweaks
 ==============

-These samples relate to the [Working with Platform Tweaks in Xamarin.Forms](http://http://developer.xamarin.com/guides/cross-platform/xamarin-forms/working-with/platform-specifics/) doc.
+This samples demonstrates how to use the `Device` class.
+For more information, see the [Device Class](http://developer.xamarin.com/guides/xamarin-forms/platform-features/device/).

 Author